Formula One drivers from Finland

 There have been nine Formula One drivers from Finland who have taken part in races since the championship began in 1950.
 Three drivers have won the World Drivers' Championship, with Keke Rosberg being the first in 1982.
 Mika Häkkinen won it in 1998 and retained it in 1999, becoming the first - and so far only - Finnish double world champion.
 Kimi Räikkönen is the most recent Finnish champion having won the title in 2007.
+Finland is considered to have an unusually high amount of successful Formula One drivers for a country of its relatively small size.
+After Valtteri Bottas left Sauber at the end of the 2024 season, there were no Finnish drivers entered for the World Championship in 2025, the first time this had occurred since 1988.

 World champions and race winners

 To date nine Finnish drivers have taken part in a race weekend, with eight taking part in at least one race.
 Of those drivers three have won the World Drivers' Championship.
 The first Finnish champion was Keke Rosberg who won in 1982.
 Mika Häkkinen won the 1998 title and successfully defended it the following year.
 Kimi Räikkönen is the most recent Finnish world champion having won in 2007.